Wilma Reading: Career

 Wilma took a huge risk and left Bandstand and Sydney network and moved to Singapore.
 Her residency was extended twice and developed into a series across Asia, which saw her visit Saigon (now Ho Chi Minh City), Bangkok, Tokyo, Hong Kong and Calcutta (now Kolkata).
 While in Manila, Wilma met her husband, Ray Lehr who would also become her manager.

 One evening Wilma was performing at the Tokyo Hilton Hotel when she was spotted by an American talent agent who loved her show and offered her and her dancers the opportunity to tour America.
 They moved in 1964, and her first job was at The Riviera Hotel in Las Vegas.

 “Las Vegas was hectic for me because it was nothing like what I had engaged with before… the whole way of life was turned around.
 We lived by night and slept by day.
 We had to do that because of the timetable.
 But it was great because we could meet other people – other artists.”

 During this period, legendary pianist, singer and actor Liberace frequently came to see her show, and she met other stars of the day, including Tony Bennett, Louis Bellson, Dean Martin, Frank Sinatra, Dave Brubeck, and her idol Ella Fitzgerald.
 Off the back of her successful residency at The Riviera Hotel, Wilma was invited to audition for the great American jazz musician and bandleader, Duke Ellington; who composed popular songs ‘It Don’t Mean a Thing if it Ain’t Got That Swing’ and ‘Mood Indigo’.

 “He sent me to Billy Strayhorn.
 So I’m at his place, he sits at the piano and I could have chosen one of the easier songs, ‘Satin Doll’, or ‘Don’t get around much anymore’.
 But I didn’t think of that.
 I auditioned with ‘Lush Life’.
 Three minutes passed and then he turned to me and said: “Thank you for singing the song the way I wrote it.”

 She was hired immediately, and joined ‘The Duke’ and his orchestra on the road, appearing in Philadelphia and New York.
 Wilma is the only Australian to have performed on stage with Ellington.
 After just a few months of touring, however, she made the difficult decision to leave – she wanted to progress her career and felt she wasn't able to while remaining in Ellington's shadow.

 In 1973, Reading left America for the United Kingdom.
 She recorded an LP, 'Wilma Reading' at EMI’s studios at Abbey Road.
 She also worked with composer John Barry to record the theme for The Tamarind Seed.
-During this period she also made regular guest appearances on over 30 British variety shoes, including The Harry Secombe Show, The Ken Dodd Show, Stars on Sunday and the BBC sketch-comedy, The Morecambe & Wise Show.
+During this period she also made regular guest appearances on over 30 British variety shows, including The Harry Secombe Show, The Ken Dodd Show, Stars on Sunday and the BBC sketch-comedy, The Morecambe & Wise Show.
 Wilma’s popular television appearances made her a star, enabling her to headline her own show across the United Kingdom.